 I started painting the Ottawa river in 2014.
 The river paintings precede the leaves and abstract paintings.
 I paint ninety five percent of these plein air.
 In 2014, I brought a 4 inch square board from my home in the east end of the city.
 I sat down in front of the Prince of Wales Bridge brought out tubes of acrylic paint and began to record the scene.
 I asked the river to show me how to find my unique voice and as French post-impressionist painter Paul Cezanne has told us: "Nature if consulted gives us the means of obtaining the end".
 I gave up driving years ago so I decided to cover places near my current home in the west end.
-I found I was visiting Bates Island, Tunneys Pasture, Lemieux Island and the war museum shoreline over and over again.
+I found I was visiting Bates Island, Tunneys Pasture, Lemieux Island and the War Museum shoreline over and over again.
 I challenge myself at every visit to find a new way of seeing and painting the site.
 If you check over the years you will find several versions of these locations.
 I paint in summer because the intensity of the light helps me see past the surface of the water.
-This work is on a very thin surface and must be framed.
+This work is on a very thin Mylar surface and must be framed.